Time Value of Money

 Present Value

-What future money is worth now
+Discounting — what future money is worth today

 Interest Rate